MLBazaar/BTB/README.md

 )
 ```

-And then call the `run` method indicating how many tunable iterations you want the Session to
+And then call the `run` method indicating how many tunable iterations you want the `BTBSession` to
 perform: